johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 ### The Intercept is Common Ground

-So the intercept represent "common ground".
-It represents something about a post that causes users to upvote independently of politics that cannot be explained entirely by users' polarity factors.
+The intercept represent some kind of "common ground": something about the post that causes users to upvote the post that cannot be explained entirely by users' polarity factors.

 ### The Intercept is not the Average